 These are not the only types of companies on the OTC market, however.
 Larger, established companies normally tend to choose an exchange to list and trade their securities on.
 But well known, large companies trade OTC too.
 For example, Allianz, BASF and Roche and Danone are traded on the OTCQX market.

-The over-the-counter market is a network of companies which serve as a market maker for certain inexpensive and low-traded stocks.
+The over-the-counter market is a network of companies which serve as a market maker for certain inexpensive and low-traded stocks such as UK penny stocks.
 Stocks which trade on an exchange are called listed stocks, whereas stocks which are traded over the counter are referred to as unlisted stocks.